Edouard974/Edouard974/README.md

 ## About me 😴

-My name is Edouard Seguier and I am a french final-year student at [CentraleSupélec](https://www.centralesupelec.fr/) pursuing a Master’s in Computer Science and Artificial Intelligence.
+Final-year student at [CentraleSupélec](https://www.centralesupelec.fr/) pursuing a Master’s in Computer Science and Artificial Intelligence.
 My journey in Machine Learning has been defined by a commitment to learning and applying knowledge beyond academic settings.

 My [LinkedIn](https://www.linkedin.com/in/edouard-seguier-535097152/)